reuban-zacker/livekit/README.md

    ```

 4. **Create and configure the `.env` file**:
-   In the `livekit` directory, create a `.env` file with the following content:
+   In the `livekit` directory, create a `.env` file with the following content (google and gemini api keys are same):
    ```
    OPENAI_API_KEY=your_openai_api_key
    GEMINI_API_KEY=your_gemini_api_key